osrf/nexus/README.md

 ## Known Issues

 ### Unable to scale speeds of cartesian motions in Humble
-The `humble` version of `moveit2` [lacks support](https://github.com/ros-planning/moveit2/issues/1967) for scaling velocity and accelerations of motion plans generated from cartesian interpolation.
+`moveit2` version 2.7.4 and below has a bug that prevents using `cached_ik_kinematics_plugin/CachedKDLKinematicsPlugin`.
-The fixes are likely to land in further distro releases.
+The fixes will be available when [a new release into ROS Iron is made](https://github.com/ros-planning/moveit2/issues/2327).

-The workaround for now is to rely on fixes incorporated into custom forks of `moveit2` packages which are compatible with `humble`.
+The workaround for now is to use the `iron` branch on the upstream repository directly.

->Note: First make sure all `moveit2` binaries are purged from the system via `sudo apt purge ros-humble-moveit*`.
+>Note: First make sure all `moveit2` binaries are purged from the system via `sudo apt purge ros-iron-moveit*`.

 Then as part of the workspace setup, clone in repositories from the [thirdparty.repos](./thirdparty.repos) file.
 Follow the reset of the Setup and Build instructions from above.